Susan Scherer, RN, BSN, OCN

 Throughout her career, Susan has dedicated herself to serving others from being an enlisted member of the US Airforce, assisting Hurricane Katrina victims, maintaining leadership roles in the Oncology Nursing Society and Co- chairing the Florida Southwest Cancer Control Collaborative.
 She has been recognized with numerous awards for her efforts.
 In 2017, Susan drafted and passed a Bill for the Florida Patient Rights and Responsibilities Legislation which allows patients to have a person of their choosing with them to a health care facility or provider’s office to accompany the patient while the patient is receiving inpatient or outpatient treatment or consulting with his or her healthcare provider.

-Susan is married to Nick and has three children Zachary, Molly and Connor and currently resides in Land O Lakes, Florida.
+Susan has three children Zachary, Molly and Connor and currently resides in Oldsmar, Florida.